BUTLEIGH PEOPLE - J

 Jakeman

 In 1881 Ada Cave had lived with her brother and sister at the farm house, Merton, Oxford where her brother George farmed 353 acres.
 She married Edward Jakeman later in 1881.
 In 1901 the Jakeman family lived at Parsonage Farm and Edward managed the estate.
+On 6 April 1900 in the Western Gazette they advertised for a general servant in the farm house.
 Edward and Ada had come from Bicester, Kings End, Oxfordshire where Edward had been an estate manager (Bignell Estate) in 1891.
+In Kelly's Directory of 1902 Edward is listed as farm bailiff to Robert Neville-Grenville.
 In 1911 they are found at Bakers, Halse, Taunton where Edward was the Farm bailiff.

 James